brightspot/react-examples/graphql-schema-versioning/README.md

     )
 ```

-### Retrieving the schema version data
+### 2: Retrieve the schema version data

+Firstly, you need to write a query that returns the schema versions you want to compare.

-To filter the required schema versions, we queried a specific endpoint using its label, we organized the retrieved versions by timestamp and queried only for the `timestamp` and `schema` fields.
+To filter the required schema versions, the example queries a specific endpoint using its label, organized the retrieved versions by timestamp and queries only for the `timestamp` and `schema` fields.
 Within the `schema` field, we fetched the `publicUrl` field.

+The `publicUrl` field is integral as this is where the schema itself is stored.

 The Schema Versions query: